|

 Best family-friendly dive resort on Kadavu Island

-This sustainable dive resort on Kadavu Island is great for families and groups of dive buddies, with your choice of one-, two- and three-bedroom suites.
+With its one-, two- and three-bedroom suites, we think this sustainable dive resort on Kadavu Island is great for families and groups of divers.

-Each is surrounded by jungle-like gardens that make them instantly relaxing.
-All are just steps from the Pacific Ocean.
+Each suite is surrounded by jungle-like gardens that make them instantly relaxing and all are just steps from the Pacific Ocean.

-Papageno is an incredible spot for exploring the Great Astrolabe Reef.
-More than a dozen world-class dive sites are reachable in 10 minutes by boat!
+Papageno is an incredible spot for exploring the Great Astrolabe Reef – Kadavu Island is in the south of the Fijian archipelago.
+Closer still are more than a dozen dive sites on Rooper Reef, which is reachable in 10 minutes by boat!

-It’s heartening to see how Papageno has dedicated itself to operating in an eco-friendly manner.
+It’s heartening to see how Papageno has dedicated itself to eco-tourism and minimising its footprint on Kadavu Island.
 It uses solar and micro-hydro energy, manages its own wastewater and even grows fresh veggies in its organic gardens.

 Oneta Resort